Alipakkr/Voyawander/README.md

 <img src="https://github.com/Alipakkr/Project-quasar-7896/blob/main/image/admin5.jpg">

 ## login Page :-

+Key Features :-
+ Users can log in using a standard email and password combination.
+ Social login options are available, including Facebook and Google authentication.
+ Social Login: Users can log in using their Facebook, Google, or Twitter accounts.
+Account Creation: New users can create an account by providing their email and password.
+                  A link to the account creation page is available on the login form.
+Footer Section: The website includes a footer section with information about the company, "Voyagers."
+Social Media Integration: Links to Instagram, LinkedIn, and Facebook profiles are provided in the footer.
 <img src="https://github.com/Alipakkr/Project-quasar-7896/blob/main/image/Screenshot%20(1157).png">
-- Users can log in using a standard email and password combination.
-- Social login options are available, including Facebook and Google authentication.
- Social Login:
-- Users can log in using their Facebook, Google, or Twitter accounts.
-Account Creation:
-- New users can create an account by providing their email and password.
-- A link to the account creation page is available on the login form.
-Footer Section:
-- The website includes a footer section with information about the company, "Voyagers."
-- Social Media Integration:
-Links to Instagram, LinkedIn, and Facebook profiles are provided in the footer.

 ## Registration Page :-

-Key Features
+Key Features :-
 User-Friendly Interface: An intuitive and user-centric registration form ensures a straightforward sign-up process.
 Social Media Integration: Seamlessly register using popular social media accounts such as Facebook, Google, and Twitter.
 Clear Navigation: Intuitive links guide existing users to the login page for quick access.
 Secure Database Integration: User information is securely stored in the Voyawander database.